Author Archives: Jack Rawlins

 The false flat midway

-The descent down South Gate Rd. is faster, more open, wider, and straighter than the stretch from the summit to the junction, and you may prefer it—depends on what you like.
+The descent down South Gate Rd. is faster, more open, wider, and straighter than the stretch from the summit to the junction.
 Here you’re slower than the cars (you’re faster than you were on the top stretch, but the cars are faster still), so the problem is reversed, but there is passing room and it’s not a big issue.
 So sez me…but several commenters below say that dangerous motorists are a common threat on the mountain.
 I’ve never seen them, but I’ve never ridden it when it was busy.

 Adding miles: You’re a few miles from the Morgan Territory Road ride, though they’re unpleasant miles on a bike.
 Everything else is a substantial car trip away.